These delicious Very Berry Dessert Nachos are a sweet twist to the original savory version.

 I’m really excited to share this post with you today because these Very Berry Dessert Nachos are HEAVENLY!
 I love nachos and I turned on of my favorite savory “munchie” foods into a delicious, crowd-pleasing dessert.
 You can’t go wrong with cinnamon sugar nachos, topped with sweet berries and chocolate syrup.
 Y-U-M!!
 And you want to know the best part about this heavenly dessert….it’s super simple to make.

 I used strawberries and blackberries as my chosen fruit but these dessert nachos would be equally delicious with virtually any type of fruit or fruit combination.
-I can’t wait make this with the strawberries, blueberries and peaches we grow on our farm.
+I can’t wait to make this with the strawberries, blueberries, and peaches we grow on our farm.
 Talk about Jersey Fresh deliciousness!

 I love the elegant simplicity of this dish too.
 By simply combining a few ingredients, you have the perfect dessert to serve to your family on Valentine’s Day, after a weeknight meal or even a romantic dessert.